JulianBell106/lamulettipizza/PROJECT.md

 # Stalliq — Project Bible
-> Last updated: April 2026 — Session 10c Complete (Menu images, contrast sweep, mobile image support)
+> Last updated: April 2026 — Session 11 Complete (Walk-in Orders + Desktop CSS overhaul)
 > Read this file at the start of every session to get fully up to speed.

 ---